 How To Increase Customer Satisfaction Survey Scores: Further Reading

-One of the most essential tools we use to deal with customer issues are “Autopsies Without Blame” meetings.
+One of the most essential tools we use to deal with customer issues is the “Autopsy Without Blame."
 These meetings come from a book that Semify holds near and dear, Good to Great by Jim Collins.
-The team orders pizza, invites the whole company, and talks through these mistakes without placing blame on anyone.
-At that point, we can all learn from the mistake and move forward, working hard not to correct the mistake and grow from the experience.
+We order pizza, invite the whole company to the meeting, and talk through these mistakes without placing blame on anyone.
+At that point, we can all learn from the mistake and move forward, working hard to correct the mistake and grow from the experience.

 Semify also relies on Listen Up or Lose Out, an incredible book written by Robert Bolton and Dorothy Grover Bolton.
-Thanks to this inspiring piece of literature, the team has learned the invaluable skills of active listening, reflections, and asking productive questions, as well as other important skills.
+Thanks to this inspiring piece of literature, the team has learned the invaluable skills of active listening, reflections, and asking productive questions.
 Without these skills, Semify would not be able to build the relationships we have with our customers today.